CWolfs/MissionControl/README.md

 The 'Quick Skirmish' feature adds a new main menu button.
 When clicked it will use the last lance the player used for the cost brackets (unlimited selected first and clash last) then give the player a random map and mood.
 This will then spawn the player lance and the enemy lance within firing range.
 This is ideal for modders testing their mods or people who want a very quick skirmish.

-### Contract Type Rulesets
+### Encounter Rulesets

 Mission Control allows other modders to add their own contract type rulesets to be used.
 When added to the mod, the mod will randomly select a ruleset for a contract type from the given choices.

 **This is experimental and not yet fully supported.
 This system will change and it is _not_ recommended you build on this system yet.**

-For full information on contract type rulesets, see the [Contract Type Rulesets](./docs/contract-type-rulesets.md) page.
+For full information on contract type rulesets, see the [Encounter Rulesets](./docs/encounter-rulesets.md) page.

 ## Roadmap